baajur/born/README.md

     hashed_password: str
 ```

 With this library, you can do the exact same thing for struct and enum.
+You can see you don't need the typing library like `pydantic` in Rust.
+It has built in strong type system.

 ```rust
 use born::{